Game Preview: Solar Bears vs. Everblades

 LISTEN: OSB Radio via Mixlr and TuneIn

-PROMOTION: Wine Down Wednesday - Fans can take advantage of $5 house wine specials throughout the game.
+PROMOTION: Military Appreciation Night, presented by Hunter Vision - The Solar Bears will wear special patriotic-themed jerseys as they skate against the Everblades.
+Active duty and retired military personnel can CLICK HERE to purchase discounted tickets for the game.

-TONIGHT: The Orlando Solar Bears (29-19-4-0) face the Florida Everblades (37-13-5-0) for the seventh meeting of their 12-game regular season series.
-The Solar Bears are currently 3-2-1-0 against the Everblades this season, and last faced Florida on home ice on Dec.
-21, a 4-3 overtime win.
-Orlando enters tonight's game with a season-high eight-game point streak on home ice (7-0-1-0) dating back to Jan.
-6.
+TONIGHT: The Orlando Solar Bears (31-19-4-0) face the Florida Everblades (37-15-5-0) for the third time this week and the ninth meeting of their 12-game regular season series.
+The Solar Bears currently lead the series with a 5-2-1-0 record, thanks to Friday night's 7-2 win at Hertz Arena.
+Tonight's game marks the start of the final quarter of the 2018-19 campaign.

-SCHOENBORN LEADS THE WAY IN FEBRUARY: Alex Schoenborn leads the Solar Bears for the month of February with 12 points (5g-7a) through 11 games.
-His +10 rating also leads the team's forwards, and is coming off a season-high three-point (1g-2a) outing in Orlando's 3-2 win against the Greenville Swamp Rabbits on Feb.
-24.
+BOES BACK IN: After getting the night off on Friday, Corbin Boes will once again start in between the pipes for Orlando.
+The rookie goalie earned his first career victory against the Everblades in Wednesday's 6-2 home win, making 26 saves.

+OLSON HAS CHANCE TO MAKE HISTORY: Forward Trevor Olson tallied a goal last night to extend his goal-scoring streak to a franchise record five consecutive games.
+Olson has lit the lamp six times over the course of five contests in a streak that began on Feb.
+21 vs. Norfolk.
+He joins Brenden Miller (Dec.
+30, 2016-Jan.
+7, 2017; 5 goals) and Ryan Cruthers (Jan.
+19-30, 2013; 5 goals) as the third player to find the back of the net in five straight matches.
+A goal tonight would give him exclusive possession of the longest goal-scoring streak in team history.

 2019-20 Season Ticket Memberships on Sale Now: